Endowus vs Syfe vs StashAway: Which Should You Choose?

 Investment Term 3 to 36 months Long-term Long-term Long-term

-Focus Fixed income investments Low-cost, passive investing Risk-based, goal-based investing Dynamic asset allocation via ERAA framework
+Focus Private fixed income, high-yield bonds Low-cost, evidence-based passive investing Risk-based, goal-based portfolios; Smart Beta in Core Dynamic asset allocation via ERAA; thematic flexibility

 Fees and Returns